mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Upgrading the PHP Pear Library in MAMP.md

 ### Fixing the Pear configuration file.

 It’s worth noting for now that apparently the Pear configuration file `pear.conf` in the PHP 5.4.10 setup can just be deleted to fix the problem.
 But haven’t tested it for the other versions of PHP in MAMP.

-#### Fixing the Pear configuration for PHP 5.2.17.

-The default Pear configuration file installed by MAMP has a small typo.
-So it needs to be fixed before anything happens.
-First open the file like this:

-    bbedit /Applications/MAMP/bin/php/php5.2.17/conf/pear.conf

-The bad setup:

-    "php_dir";s:45:"/Applications/MAMP/bin/php/php5.2.17/lib/php";

-The good setup; note the trailing slash:

-    "php_dir";s:45:"/Applications/MAMP/bin/php/php5.2.17/lib/php/";

-#### Fixing the Pear configuration for PHP 5.3.6.

-The default Pear configuration file installed by MAMP has a small typo.
-So it needs to be fixed before anything happens.
-First open the file like this:

-    bbedit /Applications/MAMP/bin/php/php5.3.6/conf/pear.conf

-The bad setup:

-    "php_dir";s:44:"/Applications/MAMP/bin/php/php5.3.6/lib/php";

-The good setup; note the trailing slash:

-    "php_dir";s:44:"/Applications/MAMP/bin/php/php5.3.6/lib/php/";

 #### Fixing the Pear configuration for PHP 5.4.10.